teknopaul/Markbook/simple_book/MarkdownSyntax.md

 # Markdown Syntax

-This page has examples of markdown syntax and the defualt rendering of the text.
+This page has examples of Markdown syntax and the default rendering of the text.

-An inlines code `/var/log` element.
+An inline code `/var/log` element.

     #block code
     function foo() {